cmatulessy/VenueFinder/README.md

 2) VenueDetailFragment: This is the screen where the user can read detailed info about the venue they have selected.

 ## Google Playstore
 You can download the showcase app in the Google playstore.
-Visit it here:
+Click [here](https://play.google.com/store/apps/details?id=com.carlomatulessy.venuefinder) to visit it

 ## CodeCoverage
 Due to deadline issues, I couldn't make the codecoverage to an acceptable 80%.
 I have 60% code coverage for now.
 I saw in my report that Jacoco also covers methods which are not in scope for this report, so for the future I would advice to tag those methods or classes which are not relevant so the codecoverage report is more accurrate.